amacss-utsc/amacss_constitution/README.md

 ## Article I – Name of Organization

-1.1 – The official name of the organization will be ― The Association of Mathematical and Computer Sciences Students.
+1.1 – The official name of the organization will be ― The Association of Mathematical and Computer Science Students.

-1.2 – The Association of Mathematical and Computer Sciences Students (AMACSS).
+1.2 – The Association of Mathematical and Computer Science Students (AMACSS).

 ## Article II – Purpose